zhangzzk/forklens/README.md

 # Forklens
-### A convolutional neural network (CNN) to measure weak gravitational lensing signal, namely cosmic shear.
+### A deep-learning-based method to measure weak gravitational lensing signal.

 ------------------------------------------------------------------------------------------